About Charlottesville High School

 A few CHS highlights:

 - CHS students outperform their state and national peers on the SAT and AP exams.
 We are the only area school recognized by the Washington Post as a “challenging school” that encourages a wide variety of students to take AP classes and exams.
+Our honors and advanced classes are increasingly diverse — African-American enrollment in honors classes is up 29 percent in the last three years.
+This is in part due to greater use of “honors-optional” classes that allow students within a single class to elect assignments and readings that qualify for honors credit.

 The Knightly News, a school newsletter, is posted online and also mailed to parents six times a year.
 Mail subscriptions are available as well.